Pinecall

 Example: Headless Agent

-Complete runnable example — a doorbell concierge with zero web server.
+Complete runnable example — a phone support agent with zero web server.

 What it does#